lbarberi1927/solar_spectropolarimetry/readme.md

 pip install -r requirements.txt
 ```

+To have the environment on SIRIUS, I recommend to set up an SFTP connection and transfer the repository to the cluster.

 ## Data
 The data employed in our analysis is sourced from simulations ran by IRSOL - Istituto Ricerche Solari Locarno.
 To train the model, create the files and directories as specified in the `configs/data` file.
 This is very important to